 I have experience leading qualitative and quantitative research including usability studies, surveys, product usability benchmarks, end-to-end experience studies, heuristic evaluations, focus groups, and participatory design workshops.

 Note: most the findings from these studies cannot be shown publicly.
-Identifying features have been scrubbed from the assets below which are intended to give a general feel.
+Identifying features have been scrubbed from the assets below which are intended to give a general feel for my experience.

-The LUMA approach consists of numerous research methods (in addition to synthesis & creation) that are strung together to collaboratively work towards desired outcomes.
+The LUMA approach consists of familiar research methods (in addition to synthesis & creation) that are strung together to collaboratively work towards desired outcomes.
 I have used these with in-person and remote teams, internally and with customers.

 - Think-Aloud Testing